LGBTQ culture in India: Sexuality in pre-modern India

 Throughout Hindu and Vedic texts there are many descriptions of saints, demigods, and even the Supreme Lord transcending gender norms and manifesting multiple combinations of sex and gender.
-Apart from male and female, there are more than 20 types of genders, such as trans woman, trans men, androgynous and pangender etc. Transpeople were accepted in ancient India and referred to by terms like "tritya prakriti", "kliba" and "napunsaka".
+Apart from male and female, there are more than 20 types of genders, such as trans woman, trans men, androgynous and pangender etc. Trans people were accepted in ancient India and referred to by terms like "tritya prakriti", "kliba" and "napunsaka".
+Ancient writings in both Buddhist and Hindu texts found throughout South Asia and East Asia refer to two types of tritiya-prakriti (literally third gender): Narshanda are male to female transgenders; Narishanda are female to male transgenders.

 Alka Pande says that alternate sexuality was an integral part of ancient India and homosexuality was considered to be a form of the sacred, drawing upon the examples of the hermaphrodite Shikhandi and Arjuna who became a eunuch.
 Ruth Vanita argues that ancient India was relatively tolerant and views on it were ambiguous, from acceptance to rejection.

 Some Hindu texts mention homosexuality and support them.
 The Kamasutra mentions homosexuality as a type of sexual pleasure.
 There are also legends of Hindu gods change gender or are hermaphrodites and engage in relations that would be considered homoerotic in the other case.
 Though, it also forbids the educated Brahmins, bureaucrats and wisemen from practicing Auparishtaka or oral sex.
 Homosexuality was also practiced in the royal families especially with servants.
 Kamasutra also mentions the "svairini" who used to live by herself or with another woman.
 The king Bhagiratha is described as being born of sexual union of two queens of the king Dilip, however there is also a patriarchal background represented as the king left no heir and his younger wife took on the role of a man.

 Ayoni or non-vaginal sex of all types are punishable in the Arthashastra.
 Homosexual acts are however treated as a smaller offence punishable by a fine while unlawful heterosexual sex have much harsher punishment.
 The Dharmsastras especially the later ones prescribed against non-vaginal sex like the Vashistha Dharmasutra.
 The Yājñavalkya Smṛti prescribes fines for such acts including those with other men.
 Manusmriti prescribes light punishments for such acts.
 Vanita states that the verses about punishment for a sex between female and a maiden is due to its strong emphasis on a maiden's sexual purity.